||Mountain Biking with a Pacemaker

 Discuss your biking experiences with your cardiologist at your

 pacemaker checkup.
-For example, I'm planning to ask whether the pacer can
+For example, I requested that the pacer can

 be programmed to taper the rhythm over a longer period of time.
 I'm hoping

 to keep my heart rate high, and thereby avoid an arrhythmia, when I stop

 riding to set up a trailside camera or deploy the drone.
 And I hope to